sigoden/projclean/README.md

 Find and clean heavy build or cache directories.

-ProjClean finds directories such as node_modules(node), target(rust), build(java) and their storage space for you, so you can easily clean them up.
+ProjClean finds directories such as node_modules(node), target(rust), build(java) and their storage space for you, so you can easily inspect or clean.

 ![screenshot](https://user-images.githubusercontent.com/4012553/157594166-74ea021b-2661-4799-993e-b3d80f369f4d.gif)

 ## Install